 - Drink the juice of half a lemon in warm water first thing in the morning to get the bile in the liver flowing.

 - Water – Drink 8 ounces of water every two hours to help flush out toxins

 - Go easy on the sugary foods.
 Opt instead for savoury cheeses, olives, nuts, fruits to counter the excess sugar at this time of year.

 - Milk Thistle is a great liver support.
 As well as being a powerful detoxifier, it also helps to rebuild liver cells.
 A Vogels Milk Thistle also contains Artichoke and Peppermint which both help the liver.
 Be sure to take Milk Thistle early in the day as otherwise it may interfere with your sleep and make sure to drink lots of water to support the detox action.

-- After a night on the tiles, instead of eating processed foods, try to eat fresh nutritious foods as much as possible such as fresh green leafy vegetables, fruit, fish, whole grains, free range/organic chicken and lots of fibre.
+- After a night on the tiles, instead of eating processed foods, try to eat as much fresh nutritious foods as possible such as fresh green leafy vegetables, fruit, fish, whole grains, free range/organic chicken and lots of fibre.

 - Beetroot is great for cleansing the blood so a fresh juice with beetroot such as celery, beetroot and apple will support the liver and increase your vitamin intake.

 - Eating out – Take it easy on the fried food and ask for a side of salad or vegetables.

 - Drink a pint of water after a night out to rehydrate.

 - Take it easy on the pain killers as they are really hard on the stomach and the liver as well.